aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/cmykcolor/_index.md

  from_params(cyan, magenta, yellow, black)
 ```

 Creates a [CmykColor](/imaging/python-net/aspose.imaging/cmykcolor/) structure from a 32-bit cyan, magenta, yellow and black values.<br/>            This method is deprecated.
-Please use more effective Aspose.Imaging.CmykColorHelper.FromComponents(int,int,int,int).
+Please use more effective [CmykColorHelper.from_components(cyan, magenta, yellow, black)](/imaging/python-net/aspose.imaging/cmykcolorhelper/).

 **Parameters:**